fehler/building-beautiful-uis/02-Chapter-2-The-Building-Blocks-of-Interfaces.md

 Further Reading
 ---------------

+There are many great publications, offline and online, that will help further underpin your understanding of the building blocks of interfaces.
+I’ve included a few below to start you on your journey.

-+ Christian Leborg’s ‘Visual Grammar’ helps to explain the fundamental principles of visual grammar.
++ Christian Leborg’s [Visual Grammar](https://amzn.to/31EaRoa) helps to explain the fundamental principles of visual grammar, the core graphic building blocks from which we build elements.
 It’s an excellent book that focuses on the foundations – point, line and plane – from which all interfaces are built.

-+ Matej Latin’s typography book.
-An excellent guide to typography on the web (and also applicable beyond the web, to mobile and other contexts).
-Latin also has a free, six-part (?) email course that is well worth signing up for.
++ Matej Latin’s [Better Web Typography](https://betterwebtype.com) is a fantastic ‘course in a book’ that offers a wealth of typographic advice for web designers and web developers.
+Latin’s book is equally applicable beyond the web (in mobile and other contexts) and he offers [a free, seven-part email course](https://betterwebtype.com/web-typography-course/) that’s well worth signing up for.

-+ ‘Universal Principles of Design’ is an excellent book… (I’ve enough in Chapter 3 to use this here.)
++ Lastly, I’d strongly recommend [Universal Principles of Design](https://amzn.to/2Fdftbn).
+It covers ‘125 Ways to Enhance Usability, Influence Perception, Increase Appeal, Make Better Design Decisions, and Teach through Design’ and I’ve used it as a backbone for my teaching since it was published.